Target agreements - An instrument for everyone?

 No doubt, goals are important.
 In order to achieve your goal at all, you should not leave anything to chance, but to make clear agreements with your employees.
 SMARTe aims to set goals and step by step.

 “Mr. Schulte, I expect you to successfully complete the project by the end of the month!”
 Does this seem familiar to you?
 Many executives are still of the opinion that the best way to motivate their employees to achieve better performance is with clear announcements from above.
 But not everyone is happy to be presented with fait accompli.
-Target agreements that focus on communication and a joint coordination process help here.
+This is where target agreements help, which focus on communication and a joint coordination process.

 Not for low-performing employees